Hello, I'm Navdeep Singh Dhindsa

 Data Release

-Access data of our study of 2d YM model with 4 supercharges on zenodo .
+Access data of our study of the 2d YM model with 4 supercharges.

 MPI Notes

-Check the MPI notes from a Workshop that I co-organized.
+Notes from the MPI workshop that I co-organized.

 Bootstrap GWW